-FSOC may, by a two-thirds vote, including the affirmative vote of the Treasury Secretary, decide to rescind any such determinations.
-In addition, a nonbank financial company may appeal any final determination in the district court of its home office, or in the District Court of the District of Columbia, requesting an order requiring that the final determination be rescinded.
+All determinations that a nonbank financial company is of systemic risk must be reevaluated at least annually, and the FSOC may, by a two-thirds vote, including the affirmative vote of the Treasury Secretary, decide to rescind any such determinations.
+In addition, a nonbank financial company may appeal any final determination in the U.S. district court for the judicial district in which the company's home office is located, or in the District Court of the District of Columbia, requesting an order requiring that the final determination be rescinded.
 The district court will review the FSOC's decision under the "arbitrary and capricious" standard.

-In addition, the Act requires the Federal Reserve, in consultation with the FSOC, to issue regulations establishing "safe harbor" criteria for exempting certain types or classes of US or foreign nonbank financial companies from Federal Reserve supervision.
+In addition, the Act requires the Federal Reserve, in consultation with the FSOC, to issue regulations establishing "safe harbor" criteria for exempting certain types or classes of U.S. or foreign nonbank financial companies from Federal Reserve supervision.
 These safe harbor rules are to be reexamined at least every five years.

 In addition to the extensive latitude granted to the FSOC in making firm-by-firm systemic risk decisions, the Act authorizes the FSOC to recommend that the primary financial regulatory agencies (defined as the federal banking, securities, commodities, and housing regulators and state insurance commissioners) impose new or more stringent standards or restrictions on certain classes and types of financial activities engaged in by bank holding companies (with no limitation on size) and nonbank financial companies under their respective jurisdictions.
-Thus, if the FSOC determines that "the conduct, scope, nature, size, scale, concentration, or interconnectedness of such activity or practice could create or increase the risk of significant liquidity, credit, or other problems spreading among bank holding companies and nonbank financial companies, financial markets of the United States, or low-income, minority, or underserved communities," the FSOC may recommend that the primary financial regulatory agency issue rules or standards to restrain and control such practices.
-Any company subject to the jurisdiction of a primary financial regulatory agency potentially could become subject to the FSOC's recommendations regarding this particular type of financial activity (even if the company itself is not determined to be of systemic risk).
+Thus, if the FSOC determines that "the conduct, scope, nature, size, scale, concentration, or interconnectedness of such activity or practice could create or increase the risk of significant liquidity, credit, or other problems spreading among bank holding companies and nonbank financial companies, financial markets of the United States, or low income, minority, or underserved communities," the FSOC may recommend that the primary financial regulatory agency issue rules or standards to restrain and control such practices.
+Any company subject to the jurisdiction of a primary financial regulatory agency potentially could become subject to the FSOC's recommendations regarding this particular type of financial activity

+(even if the company itself is not determined to be of systemic risk).

-As noted above, the Act appears to presume that "large bank holding companies"-defined as bank holding companies with more than \$50 billion in total consolidated assets as of January 1, 2010-pose potential systemic risks to the country's financial stability and thus should be regulated by the Federal Reserve under a framework similar to that used for nonbank financial companies determined to be of systemic risk, rather than under the usual supervisory and regulatory system for a bank holding company under the Bank Holding Company Act.
+As noted above, the Act appears to presume that "large bank holding companies" - defined as bank holding companies with more than \$50 billion in total consolidated assets as of January 1, 2010 - pose potential systemic risks to the country's financial stability and thus should be regulated by the Federal Reserve under a framework similar to that used for nonbank financial companies determined to be of systemic risk, rather than under the usual supervisory and regulatory system for a bank holding company under the Bank Holding Company Act.
 According to data compiled from bank holding company reports to the Federal Reserve, there were approximately 36 bank holding companies that held assets in excess of \$50 billion as of January 1, 2010, and therefore would be subject to such treatment, including the possibility of heightened regulatory requirements and activity restrictions.

-The Act also includes the so-called "Hotel California" provision: if a large bank holding company (i.e., a bank holding company having total consolidated assets equal to or greater than \$50 billion as of January 1, 2010) that received Troubled Asset Relief Program (TARP) assistance through the Capital Purchase Plan ceases to be a bank holding company by shedding its banking subsidiaries and reverting to nonbank status, it (and any successor entity) still will be subject to Federal Reserve regulation as a nonbank financial company determined to be of systemic risk.
+The Act also includes the so-called "Hotel California" provision: if a large bank holding company (i.e., a bank holding company having total consolidated assets equal to or greater than \$50 billion as of January 1, 2010) that received Troubled Asset Relief Program ("TARP") assistance through the Capital Purchase Plan ceases to be a bank holding company by shedding its banking subsidiaries and reverting to nonbank status, it (and any successor entity) still will be subject to Federal Reserve regulation as a nonbank financial company determined to be of systemic risk.